BoHuangLab/Transfer-Learning-Denoising/README.md

 ### Other Applications

 We suggest taking a similar approach to our paper when denoising in your applications.
 Using ```FMD_epoch50_model```, continue to train with noisy and clean image pairs from your specific domain.
+We saw great success using the [noise2self](https://github.com/czbiohub/noise2self) method of masked image-pairing for task-specific denoising.
+See the paper and the noise2self code for more details.

 ## Contact